-Using CAD for Shipping Container Conversions
+Using CAD for Conversions

-Shipping containers are the large metal boxes that are usually seen on cargo ships, trains, and on the back of lorries.
+These are the large metal boxes that are usually seen on cargo ships, trains, and on the back of lorries.
 They are strong and sturdy and can be used effectively as building blocks.
 Whether you are looking for a small building the size of one shipping container or are looking to join several together to form a new construction, computer-aided design technology can be highly useful.

 Not only do they use the CAD for the actual design of the construction, but they also use it to show our customers 3D models of exactly how their finished project will look, collaborating with the rest of the team, and also using it to make small changes according to our customer’s wishes.

 When you convert a standard unit into the construction of your choice, the process is simple.
 You should have a broad idea of how you want your construction to look, what it will be used for, and where you want it to go.